Financial Instruments: Credit Losses (ASC Topic 326) & Current Expected Credit Loss (CECL) Model Webinar

 – Amortized cost

-– Contractual life of an asset
+– Contractual life

 – Available relevant information